-E.A. is a discipline that is described as aspiring to improve enterprise coherence; however, E.A. is still an evolving discipline that is still relatively immature.
-The Chief Information Officer Council (2001) defined enterprise architecture as a strategic information asset, which describes the mission and I.T. best practices that are necessary to perform the mission.
-Additionally, the Chief Information Officer Council (2001) stated the transformation processes for implementing new technologies in response to the changing mission needs.
-Thus, organizations are confused about the meaning, purpose, scope, and the role of the overall E.A. architecture function.
-Further, current literature on E.A. is not clear on whether the author is referring to the knowledge base, the process and practice, or the stakeholders (Bean, 2011).
+E.A. is a discipline described as aspiring to improve enterprise coherence; however, E.A. is still an evolving discipline that is still relatively immature.
+The Chief Information Officer Council (2001) defined enterprise architecture as a strategic information asset, which describes the mission and I.T. best practices necessary to perform the mission.
+Additionally, the Chief Information Officer Council (2001) stated the transformation processes for implementing new technologies in response to the changing needs.
+Thus, organizations mission are confused about the meaning, purpose, scope, and role of the overall E.A. architecture function.
+Further, current literature on E.A. is not clear on whether the author refers to the knowledge base, the process and practice, or the stakeholders (Bean, 2011).
 Research has illustrated that 70 percent of senior management found it necessary and desirable to practice E.A. across the organization (Nassiff, 2012).
 Nassiff indicated through his research that there was a lack of comprehension of the meaning of E.A. in terms of its scope across the enterprise.

-Conversely, E.A. provides a blueprint for the information technology organization's existing I.T. infrastructure which consists of the as-is state as well as the vision of a practical and modernized infrastructure and the to-be state (Perera, 2010).
-Furthermore, Spewak (1993) noted that E.A. promotes the needs of the organization for an incorporated I.T. strategy, permitting the possible neighboring synergy across the extended enterprise (Spewak, 1993).
+Conversely, E.A. provides a blueprint for the information technology organization's existing I.T. infrastructure, which consists of the as-is state and the vision of practical and modernized infrastructure and the to-be state (Perera, 2010).
+Furthermore, Spewak (1993) noted that E.A. promotes the organization's needs for an incorporated I.T. strategy, permitting the possible neighboring synergy across the extended enterprise (Spewak, 1993).
 Rabaey (2014) indicated that enterprise architecture is described as being the link between strategy and execution.
-E.A. provides the means for addressing the many facets of the holistic approach of the enterprise to execute the overall strategy coherently in an efficient way.
+E.A. provides the means for addressing the many facets of the enterprise's holistic approach to executing the overall strategy coherently in an efficient way.

-A framework in the context of enterprise architecture is described as the fundamental structuring mechanism that defines and separates concerns that may lead to a logical sequence of discovery and discourse on E.A. concepts.
-The most common frameworks the federal government uses are the Zachman framework, Federal Enterprise Architecture Framework (FEAF) and the United States Department of Defense Architecture Framework (DoDAF).
-The Open Group Architecture Framework (TOGAF) and Enterprise Planning (EAP) are more methodology focused frameworks (Newman, 2014).
-The three structures that will be briefly addressed from a high-level approach are the framework, the United States Department of Defense Architecture Framework, and the United States Department of Defense Architecture Framework.
+A framework in enterprise architecture is described as the fundamental structuring mechanism that defines and separates concerns that may lead to a logical sequence of discovery and discourse on E.A. concepts.
+The most common frameworks the federal government uses are the Zachman framework, Federal Enterprise Architecture Framework (FEAF), and the United States

+Department of Defense Architecture Framework (DoDAF).
+The Open Group Architecture Framework (TOGAF) and Enterprise Planning are more methodology focused (EAP) (Newman, 2014).
+The three frameworks structures that will be briefly addressed from a approach are the high-level Zachman framework, the United States Department of Defense Architecture Framework, and the United States Department of Defense Architecture Framework.
 Strategic planning plays a vital role in the synergy of an enterprise architecture framework.
-It is a reasonable step one; also, a strategic plan is an essential best practice in the enterprise architecture frameworks process.
+It is a reasonable step one; a strategic plan is also an essential best practice in the enterprise architecture frameworks process.